Sharps Container

 The management of needlestick injuries involves assessing the risk of infection, administering prophylactic treatments if necessary, and providing follow-up care:

-• HIV PEP: If the source patient is HIV-positive or if there is a high risk of HIV transmission, start HIV post-exposure prophylaxis as soon as possible, ideally within 1-2 hours of the exposure.
+• HIV PEP: If the source patient is HIV-positive or if there is a high risk of HIV transmission, start HIV post-exposure prophylaxis as soon as possible, ideally within 1 hour and no later than 72 hours after exposure.
 PEP typically involves a 28-day course of antiretroviral therapy (ART).

 • HBV Prophylaxis:

 • HCV Management: There is currently no prophylaxis for hepatitis C; however, early identification and treatment of acute HCV infection can improve outcomes.
-Regular monitoring of HCV RNA is recommended following exposure.
+Regular monitoring of HCV RNA and liver function tests is recommended following exposure.

 • Baseline Testing: Perform baseline blood tests for HIV, HBV, and HCV in the exposed individual.

-• Follow-Up Testing: Follow-up testing is typically done at 6 weeks, 3 months, and 6 months post-exposure to monitor for seroconversion.
+• Follow-Up Testing: Schedule follow-up tests at 6 weeks, 3 months, and 6 months post-exposure to monitor for seroconversion.

 • Counselling and Support: Provide psychological support and counselling to address anxiety and stress related to the injury and the potential risk of infection.